tosc/vim/README.md

 # TODO

 ### Important
-* My delim seems to be bugged, try bbb
 * Fix bug with unite and buffers.
 * Fix cs bind like you did with s
 * Fix my pythonsnippets for method and function.
 Don't use the same